olir/unreal-sqlite3/README.md

 ## About this fork

-Based on [unreal-sqlite3 by Squareys](https://github.com/Squareys/unreal-sqlite3) but using SQLiteCore from UnrealEngine (should work on 4.22+)
+Based on [unreal-sqlite3 by Squareys](https://github.com/Squareys/unreal-sqlite3) but using SQLiteCore from UnrealEngine (should work on 4.22+ for UE4 you have to change the engine version in the uplugin file)

 I added some support for sqlite3 to have database modifications reachable from Blueprints.
 Example: